apollographql/apollo-client/docs/source/development-testing/static-typing.md

 });
 ```

+> The following logic also works for query, mutation, and subscription higher-order components!
 ### Options

-Typically, our query's variables are computed from the props of it's wrapper component.
-Wherever our application uses our wrapper component we want to ensure that those passed-in arguments are correctly typed.
+Typically, our wrapper component's props pass in a query's variables.
+Wherever our application uses our wrapper component, we want to ensure that we correctly type those passed-in arguments.

-Below is an example setting a type for a component's props:
+Below is an example of setting a type for a component's props:

 ```tsx
 import React from "react";